-See the past, present, and future through the most representative buildings of Nagoya.
+See the past, present, and future through Nagoya architecture.

-Japan has some fascinating architecture all across the country.
+Japan has some fascinating architecture.
 Kyoto is famous for its traditional temples and buildings, while Tokyo is renowned for its ultramodern cityscapes and awe-inspiring skyscrapers that dominate its skyline.

-Nagoya is very much a mixture of the two that is quickly becoming a major hub in development with new high-rise apartment buildings and offices popping up in its city center.
-But it’s not all flashy apartments that help create Nagoya’s impressive array of buildings.
+Nagoya is very much a mixture of the two.
+It is quickly developing new high-rise apartment buildings and offices, but it’s not just flashy apartments that help create Nagoya’s impressive array of buildings.

-Read more to discover some of the city’s traditional and modern architecture and make sure to check out the links to more detailed articles for some of the locations mentioned in this post!
+Read more to discover some of the city’s traditional and modern architecture and make sure to check out the links for some of the locations mentioned in this post!

 Remnants of Nagoya’s Ancient Days

-Nagoya was heavily shaped in Japan’s Edo Period (1603 – 1867) in which the country closed its doors to the outside world.
-During this time, Tokugawa Ieyasu, the unifier of the country moved the region’s capital from Kiyosu to Nagoya which has remained the capital of Aichi ever since, becoming the most prosperous city in the area.
+Nagoya was heavily shaped during Japan’s Edo Period (1603 – 1867) when the country closed its doors to the outside world.
+During this time, Tokugawa Ieyasu, the unifier of the country, moved the region’s capital from Kiyosu to Nagoya.
+Nagoya has remained the capital of Aichi ever since, becoming the most prosperous city in the area.
 Much of Nagoya’s Edo Period architecture remains to be enjoyed to this day.

 Nagoya Castle

-The eponymous castle has stood where it stands now for about four centuries, marking the official beginning of Nagoya’s position as the capital of the Owari (now western Aichi) prefecture.
+The eponymous castle has stood for about four centuries, marking the official beginning of Nagoya’s position as the capital of the Owari region (now western Aichi).
 It has undergone many renovations throughout the years.
-In style, it remains nearly identical to what it would have looked like but what we see today is not wholly what once was.
+In style, it remains nearly identical to what it would have looked like.
+However, what we see today is not wholly what once was.

-The castle palace was bombed during World War II and had been rebuilt from its remains using many of the same techniques that would have been used hundreds of years ago.
-Nowadays the castle and its grounds is a museum with exhibits and events that teach all visitors the long history of Nagoya and its famous castle.
-Its remnants can be seen around the Nagoya castle area in great stone walls that mark its old moat and defenses.
+The castle palace was bombed during World War II, and had been rebuilt from its remains using many of the same techniques that would have been used hundreds of years ago.
+Nowadays, the castle and its grounds are a museum with exhibits and events that teach all visitors the long history of Nagoya and its famous castle.
+The remnants of the original castle can be seen in great stone walls that mark its old moat.

 Nagoya Castle (名古屋城)